KunaAl22/wall-o-clock/README.md

 ## Installation

-To run the Wall O' Cloak application locally, follow these steps:
+To run the Wall O' Clock application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/wall-o-cloak.git`
+1. Clone the repository: `git clone https://github.com/KunaAl22/wall-o-clock`
-2. Install dependencies: `cd wall-o-cloak` and `npm install`
+2. Install dependencies: `cd wall-o-clock` and `npm install`
 3. Set up environment variables: Create a `.env` file and provide the necessary environment variables for NextAuth.js and MongoDB configuration.
 4. Start the development server: Run `npm run dev` to start the application in development mode.
 5. Access the application: Open your web browser and navigate to `http://localhost:3000` to access the Wall O' Cloak application.